NickPax/my-website/_structures/abbreviations.md

 6 percent
 et seq., et cetera
 ABC Consultants Corp.
-Shady, Inc.
+Shady, Inc., is shady.
-BritCo, Ltd., is new.
+BritCo, Ltd., is a new company.
 B.C.